EmersonElectricCo/fsf/README.md

 ###There's a lot of JSON output here...
 What tools exist to help me interact with this data effectively over the command line?###

-[JQ](https://stedolan.github.io/jq/) is a great utility to help work with JSON data.
+[Jq](https://stedolan.github.io/jq/) is a great utility to help work with JSON data.
 You might find yourself wanting to filter out certain modules when reviewing FSF JSON output for intel gain.
-Please refer to the [docs/JQ_Examples.md](https://github.com/EmersonElectricCo/fsf/blob/master/docs/JQ_Examples.md), for some helpful 'FSF specific' examples to accommodate such inquiries.
-I'd also suggest taking a peek at the [JQ Cookbook](https://github.com/stedolan/jq/wiki/Cookbook) for more great examples.
+Please refer to the [docs/jq_examples.md](https://github.com/EmersonElectricCo/fsf/blob/master/docs/JQ_EXAMPLES.md), for some helpful 'FSF specific' examples to accommodate such inquiries.
+I'd also suggest taking a peek at the [jq Cookbook](https://github.com/stedolan/jq/wiki/Cookbook) for more great examples.

+Finally, don't be afraid to check out some of the jq filters we've open sourced as part of the post-processing feature!

 Installation
 ------------